Find a spider by...

-This species builds a small orb web among the leaves of shrubs or tall grasses, reasonably close to the ground.
+This species builds a small orb web among the leaves of shrubs or tall grasses and reasonably close to the ground.
 The female of this species

 is said to be most active at night, tending to hide in a leafy retreat during the daylight hours

-large spider it does not appear aggressive towards humans and is not known to have seriously harmed any human
+large spider this species is not significantly aggressive towards humans and is not known to have venom that can seriously harm a human

 The bright colours and smooth upper surfaces of this spider have led to it being given the common name of the enamel (or enamelled) spider.